hannahchan/Scaffold.Service/README.md

 To bootstrap your next service with Scaffold.Service.

-1. Install the template package from [NuGet.org](https://www.nuget.org/packages/Scaffold.Service) onto your computer by running;
+1. Install or update the template package from [NuGet.org](https://www.nuget.org/packages/Scaffold.Service) onto your computer by running;

    ```
    dotnet new --install Scaffold.Service